WebAssembly/component-model/design/mvp/CanonicalABI.md

 #### Task State

+TODO: reword
+TODO: maybe explain `assert(thread in self.threads and thread.task is self)`

 A "task" is created for each call to a component export and is implicitly threaded through all core function calls as the "[current task]".
 Tasks are represented by objects of the `Task` class which are created by the